zohaibus/context-protocol/README.md

 ## Author

 Built by a practitioner who uses LLMs daily for long-horizon thinking.

+Also the author of [DeckBuilder](https://github.com/zohaibus/deckbuilder), a local-first presentation editor.
+Same philosophy: your files, your control.

 This repository contains no proprietary employer information and was developed independently using publicly available principles.